AVEVA/CONNECT-data-services-developer-docs/content/api-reference/asset-rules/asset-access-control-list.md

 <a id="opIdAssetRuleAcl_Get Collection Acl"></a>

-Returns the `AccessControlList` for the rules collection.
+Gets the `AccessControlList` for the rules collection.

 <h3>Request</h3>